 - Market research about the product or service you are offering

-- Monitor competitor’s product or solution 24/7
+- Monitor competitor’s products or solutions 24/7

 - Gather user behavior data to make your product perform better